 Child, Family and School Social Work: A graduate working in this area often specializes in situations related to child welfare, child protective services, family resolutions, domestic violence, and adoption or foster care.
 They are responsible for working directly with children and families in the home, community and at school.

 Mental Health and Substance Abuse Social Work: Graduates working in this field tend to specialize in situations surrounding rehabilitation, therapy, counseling and intervention for the mentally ill or those dealing with substance abuse issues.
-They help individuals find and retain jobs as well as transition back into their community.
+They help individuals find and retain jobs and transition back into their communities.

 Healthcare Social Work: A graduate working in the healthcare social work field often provides services in a variety of settings such as hospitals, nursing homes and government agencies that provide healthcare services.
 These services include counseling patients and caregivers, coordinating at-home services and providing psycho-social support to the terminally ill.